vmware-tanzu/velero-plugin-for-aws/volumesnapshotlocation.md

     # Required.
     region: us-east-1

+    # An AWS region to which snapshots will be copied.
+    #
+    # Optional.
+    altRegion: us-west-1

     # AWS profile within the credentials file to use for the volume snapshot location.
     #
     # Optional (defaults to "default").